 Hercules and the Stymphalian birds

-The sixth labour was to defeat the Stymphalian birds, who were known to eat men, having beaks made of bronze and sharp metallic feathers which they could launch at their victims.
+The sixth labor was to defeat the Stymphalian birds, who were known to eat men, having beaks made of bronze and sharp metallic feathers which they could launch at their victims.

 Hercules could not go too far into the swamp where they dwelt because it would not support his weight.
 Athena, taking pity on Hercules, gave him a rattle which Hephaestus had made especially for the occasion.
 Heracles shook the rattle and frightened the birds into the air.
 Hercules s then shot many of them with his arrows.